derRiesenOtter/bachelor/docs/thesis/results.typ

 taken from the PSPire article @hou_machine_2024.
 For proteins that do contain @idr::pl the model created in this work does perform worse than both PSPire and PdPS.
-For proteins containing no @idr::pl however this model outperforms PdPS consistently and has similar performance to PSPire.
+For proteins containing no @idr::pl however this model outperforms PdPS consistently and has comparable performance to PSPire.

 #figure(table(
   columns: 8,